CURO Honors scholars

 curo honors scholarship: the program

-CURO Honors Scholars earn a $2000 stipend renewable for up to four years; enjoy mentoring and community support; and attend special seminars, workshops, events, and activities.
+CURO Honors Scholars receive $3,000 in funding each year; enjoy mentoring and community support; and attend special seminars, workshops, events, and activities.
+A limited number of out-of-state tuition waivers are available for recipients of this scholarship.

 CURO Honors Scholars pursue their own research agenda in their first semester at UGA, and they can conduct research in any discipline at UGA, including (but not limited to) physical, biological, and social sciences; business; international affairs; engineering; humanities; and the fine and performing arts.